mwiede/jsch/ShangMi.md

 ## Using ShangMi Algorithms in JSch

 SM algorithm support requires **BouncyCastle** (`bcprov-jdk18on`) on the classpath.
-JSch checks availability at startup via `CheckCiphers`, `CheckMacs`, and `CheckSignatures` and silently removes unavailable algorithms from all proposals.
-No configuration change is needed when BC is absent.
+Usually JSch checks availability at startup via `CheckCiphers`, `CheckMacs`, and `CheckSignatures` and silently removes unavailable algorithms from all proposals, but this behaviour is only active for officially standardized algorithms.
+If needed, the algorithms can be added to overwrite the defaults.

 ### Connecting to an SM-only SSH server